RRFGamer/41549_HCI_LogBookTemplate/stage2_requirements/personas/filipa_costa.md

 <li>Complex apps like Notion feel overwhelming, with too many options she doesn’t need.</li>
 <li>She often forgets to check her notes, which leads to missed tasks and deadlines.</li>
 <li>No easy way to set priorities or reminders in most simple note-taking apps.</li>

+## Motivation
+"<li>I need something simple but efficient, where I can separate different types of notes and always have important ones visible</li>"